Three Simple Steps to Identify Your Optimum Google Ad Budget

 Running a digital marketing agency, the one question we are frequently asked is:

-How much should I spend on Google Adwords (PPC), Yelp ads, or Facebook and Instagram ads?
+How much should I spend on Google Ads (formerly known as Google AdWords, also referred to as PPC), Yelp ads, or Facebook and Instagram ads?

 Below I outline a simple approach that you can use.
-The approach is not limited just to Google Adwords spend.
+The approach is not limited just to Google Ads spend.